Here are some of stories about Play Me, I’m Yours. Some are wonderful and uplifting, others simply bizarre.

-Play Me, I’m Yours discussed in House of Lords.
+Play Me, I’m Yours in House of Lords.

 For Play Me, I’m Yours in NYC 2010 it cost Sing for Hope many thousands of dollars and man hours to apply for licenses for the street pianos.
 It is illegal to busk in most places of the city without a license.
 Consequently thousands of musicians poured out onto the streets to play the pianos.
-Taking advantage of these licenses some musicians played other instruments, standing next to the piano and leaving it untouched!
+Some musicians simply took advantage of these licenses and played other instruments, but stood next to the piano where the permit was in place!